Skip to main content

 Denoon Lake

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake's 55 ft maximum depth is in the upper tier for Wisconsin — deep enough for cold-water fish to find refuge in summer.
 The lake's 167 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Within Waukesha County's 48 graded lakes, Denoon Lake ranks 35 — below the local median, though not at the bottom.
+Denoon Lake ranks 34 of 45 in Waukesha County — at the lower end of the locally monitored distribution.

 Zebra mussel presence at Denoon Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
 Walleye are documented at Denoon Lake, one of 4 fish species on record for the lake.
 A documented public access point at Denoon Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.